fairygui/FairyGUI-unity/README.md

 FairyGUI is a Cross Platform UI Editor & UI framework.
 [Get FairyGUI-Editor](http://en.fairygui.com/product)

-FairyGUI Editor is a professional Game UI Editor, easy to use, no need to write code and write any configuration files, you can build a variety of complex game interface, support Unity、Cocos2dx、Cry Engine、 Havok Vision/Project Anarchy、Egret、LayaAir、Haxe、Pixi、Flash、Starling，and Unreal、LibGDX、Three.js in the future.<br>
+By using FairyGUI Editor, you can build a variety of complex game interface without writing code or any configuration files.
+Support Unity、Cocos2dx、Cry Engine、 Havok Vision/Project Anarchy、Egret、LayaAir、Haxe、Pixi、Flash、Starling，and Unreal、LibGDX、Three.js in the future.<br>

 Compared with traditional Unity UI engines such as NGUI and UGUI, FairyGUI uses a way of thinking closer to the designer to redefine the production process of the UI, which greatly reduces the time the programmer needs to invest in making the UI.<br>